Grounding 3D Object Affordance from 2D Interactions in Images: C. Experiments

 \item [$\bm{-}$] \textbf{\texttt{PMF}} \cite{zhuang2021perception}: For 3D point cloud segmentation, this paper designs a two-stream network to fuse the rich semantic information provided by images with point cloud features to obtain more fine-grained results.
 For the multi-modal feature fusion, it devises a residual-based fusion model to concatenate image and point cloud features and uses convolution and attention to calculate the fusion feature, and finally, residual connection with the point cloud features.
 We use the RF module to fuse features that are from different sources and remove the step which projects the point cloud to the camera coordinate system by perspective projection.

-\item [$\bm{-}$] \textbf{\texttt{FusionRCNN (FRCNN)}} \cite{xu2022fusionrcnn}: This is a recent multi-modal 3D object detection work.
-It first extracts proposals in the 2D image and 3D point cloud respectively and then fuses these proposals by cross-attention and self-attention.
+\item [$\bm{-}$] \textbf{\texttt{FusionRCNN (FRCNN)}} \cite{xu2022fusionrcnn}: This work first extracts proposals in the image and point cloud respectively and then fuses these proposals by cross-attention and self-attention.
 Specifically, for the extracted point cloud and image features, performing a self-attention on both features, then, the point cloud feature is regarded as a query, and the image feature is regarded as key and value, using a cross-attention to fuse them.
 In the whole pipeline, this operation is performed twice.
 We fuse the image and point cloud feature with the aforementioned scheme.

 \item [$\bm{-}$] \textbf{\texttt{ImloveNet (ILN)}} \cite{chen2022imlovenet}: This research uses images to support the registration of low-overlap point cloud pairs.
 Its purpose is to use images to provide information for the low-overlap regions of point cloud pairs, so as to support the registration, it is the SOTA on low-overlap point cloud pairs registration task.
 It also extracts the image and point cloud features separately, and in the fusion module, it projects image features into the 3D feature space through a learnable mapping.
 Then, applying the attention mechanism fuses point cloud feature, image feature, and the projected 3D feature in turn.
 We take this mechanism to fuse image and point cloud features in implementation.